-There were 16 records of human-related deaths and/or serious injuries to Guadalupe fur seals from stranding data for the most recent 5-year period of 2010-2014 (Carretta et al. 2016a).
-These strandings included entanglement in marine debris and gillnet of unknown origin, and shootings.
-The average annual observed human-caused mortality and serious injury of Guadalupe fur seals for 2010-2014 is 3.2 animals annually (16 animals / 5 years).
+There were 13 records of human-related deaths and/or serious injuries to Guadalupe fur seals from stranding data for the most recent 5-year period of 2013-2017 (Carretta et al. 2016a, Carretta et al. 2019a).
+These strandings included entanglement in marine debris and shootings.
+The average annual observed human-caused mortality and serious injury of Guadalupe fur seals for 2013-2017 from non-fishery sources is 2.6 animals annually (13 animals / 5 years).
 Observed human-caused mortality and serious injury for this stock very likely represents a fraction of the true impacts because not all cases are documented.
 No correction factors to account for undetected mortality and injury are currently available for pinnipeds along the U.S. west coast.